Joseph Campbell, mythologist and philosopher, wrote,

 I placed an engraved wooden pipe in my son’s hand.
 The bride and groom stood together with their symbolic accessories and read aloud the roles they would now assume.
 This was the lighthearted version of contemporary Mičošana, with laughter too.
-From a basket holding printed cards the bride read, “I will drink beer and be the master of the remote control.”
+Choosing from a basket of printed cards the bride read, “I will drink beer and be the master of the remote control.”
 The groom, “I will always be very pretty and sweet.”

 The readings went on for several minutes.
-The wedding bouquet was tossed by the bride.
-Finally people began to drift uphill to the tent where the party continued until the sun rose.
+The bouquet was tossed by the bride as the guitar music faded.
+People began to drift uphill to the tent where the party continued until the sun rose.
 But something very special had happened.
 I didn’t know what it meant.
 I didn’t have words to describe it.
 I only knew how it made me feel.
 And I couldn’t stop thinking about it.

-Walking back across the grassy field, the bride’s mother and I linked arms.
-She turned to me and said softly in rudimentary English, “Wendy, when babies come, 50/50, okay?”
+Walking across the grassy field, the bride’s mother and I linked arms.
+She turned to me and said softly in her rudimentary English, “Wendy, when babies come, 50/50, okay?”
 I wrapped my arm around her shoulders and said, “Of course, Tanya.
 50/50.
 Always.”
 It was another unexpected moment.
 Her overture touched me.
 The meaning behind the words was heartfelt and real.
-Women, then mothers, and now a multi-cultural family bound by our children.
+First women, then mothers, and now a multi-cultural family bound by our children.

-Later, as I learned more about Mičošana, the symbolism became clearer.
+As I learned more about Mičošana, the symbolism became clearer.
 Our son and his wife have assumed roles in an international marriage.
 It will take our daughter-in-law far from her Latvian family home.
 She will undoubtedly see her parents and family less and less often.
-The bittersweetness of the midnight ceremony was the same parting experienced by generations of brides over thousands of years.
+The bittersweet midnight ceremony was the same parting experienced by generations of brides over thousands of years.

 I believe Campbell.
 Myths are important.
 Rituals are important.
 Poetry is important.
 Symbolism runs through ceremonies from ancient times to the present.
 Because of our thinking nature, we strive to understand the meanings underneath.
-And this helps awaken us to our place in the circle of life.
+This helps awaken us to our place in the circle of life.